Bem-vindo à página oficial da Assembleia da República

 European Commission

 The European Commission (EC) is the Union's executive body established by the ECSC (European Coal and Steel Community) Treaty.
-Its mission is to defend the common interest, placing it above the interests of its Member States, and it is, therefore, the most original of the European institutions.
-To this end, it participates in the decision-making process by presenting proposals for European legislation, overseeing the correct implementation of European Union (EU) law, and implementing and managing the Union's common policies and budget.
+Its mission is to defend the common interest, placing it above the interests of its Member States, and it is therefore the most original of the European institutions.
+To this end, it participates in the decision making process by presenting proposals for European legislation, overseeing the correct application of European Union (EU) law, and implementing and managing the Union's common policies and budget.

-Each Commissioner is responsible for a particular policy area and is expected to perform their responsibilities with complete impartiality and independence from the respective Member State during their term of office.
+Each Commissioner is responsible for a particular policy area and is expected to perform his responsibilities with complete impartiality and independence from the respective Member State during his term of office.
 The term of office of Commissioners can only be terminated at their own wish or by order of the Court of Justice of the European Union.

-Since the 'Barroso Initiative' of 2006, the EC has sent its legislative and non‑legislative proposals to national parliaments, inviting them to express their opinions to the Commission.
-The Assembleia da República has actively participated in this "political dialogue" with the EC, which aims, on the one hand, at bringing the Commission closer to national parliaments and, on the other hand, bringing European legislation closer to the concerns and interests of citizens.
-Within the framework of this "dialogue", it is important to mention the regular contact between the European Commission and national parliaments, namely with the Assembleia da República, which consists of scheduling meetings with European Commissioners, in Lisbon, to present legislative initiatives and discuss European policies.
+Since the 'Barroso Initiative' of 2006, the EC has sent its legislative and non legislative proposals to national Parliaments (NPs), inviting them to express their opinions to the Commission.
+The Assembleia da República has actively participated in this 'political dialogue' with the EC, which aims at bringing the EC closer to national Parliaments and bringing European legislation closer to the concerns and interests of citizens.
+Within the framework of this 'dialogue', it is important to mention the regular contact between the EC and national Parliaments, namely the Assembleia da República, which consists of organising meetings with European Commissioners, in Lisbon, to present legislative draft acts and discuss European policies.

 These were the previous Portuguese Commissioners: